 LPK had a wonderful time when we went punting in Cambridge, sporting the Orange Butterfly Kurti.

-Punting on the River Cam it seems has been a past-time of students of this preeminent institution since the early 1900s and today the Cam is reputed to be the most popular punting river in the whole of England; with good reason too, as the river winds its way past beautiful views of some of Cambridge’s most famous colleges, such as Kings, Trinity and St.Johns.
+Punting on the River Cam it seems has been a past-time of students of this pre-eminent institution since the early 1900s and today the Cam is reputed to be the most popular punting river in the whole of England.

-As you can see from the pic below, the punter stands at the back of the boat and propels it forward by pushing the pole against the river bed.
+As you can see from the pic above of Kings College chapel, the punter stands at the back of the boat and propels it forward by pushing the pole against the river bed.

-Clearly it takes a bit of skill and a good sense of balance is paramount.
-Many a would-be punter have taken a plunge into the Cam as we had the opportunity to witness!
+Clearly it takes a bit of skill and a good sense of balance is paramount as many a would-be punter have taken a plunge into the Cam as we had the opportunity to witness!

-And it’s also worth mentioning that whilst the most popular and must-do trip is upstream to take in the wonderful view of the bridges and colleges of this beautiful town, the trip downstream takes in some particularly beautiful and tranquil countryside as it approaches the village of Grantchester.
+And it’s also worth mentioning that whilst the most popular and must-do trip is upstream to take in the wonderful view of the bridges and colleges of this beautiful town, the trip downstream towards Grantchester meanders through some particularly scenic and tranquil countryside.